-When the time is right, there may be local groups to join, such as Headway groups (www.headway.org.uk | 0808 800 2244), and opportunities to do voluntary work.
+When the time is right, there may be local groups to join, and opportunities to do voluntary work.
 Some people find going on courses or joining interest groups/clubs helpful but it is important to find a group that you feel comfortable with.
 For some people, it is beneficial if close friends or family can assist with accessing relevant activities and groups.